clj-kondo/clj-kondo/doc/editor-integration.md

 Currently there are three ways to get clj-kondo integration in IntelliJ.
 All three methods work well and have equivalent features.
 Select your preferred plugin/version management preference between:

+* Clojure Extras IntelliJ Plugin
 * LSP (Language Server Protocol) plugin to run clj-kondo from a jar
-* Clojure Extras IntelliJ Plugin
 * Cursive or ClojureKit + File Watchers plugin to run an installed binary clj-kondo

+### Clojure Extras Plugin

+Install the plugin from [IntelliJ IDEA Plugins Marketplace](https://plugins.jetbrains.com/plugin/18108-clojure-extras/).
+You can setup a custom binary from the settings screen or just use the built-in version.

 ### LSP server